-A numerical assessment process, where each identified hazard is assigned a 'risk score', to determine which environmental aspects are significant and need to be addressed.
+A numerical assessment process, where each identified hazard is assigned a 'risk score', has been used to determine which environmental aspects are significant and need to be addressed.
 The 'risk score' of a hazard is a function of the likelihood of the hazard occurring and the environmental impacts that may result from the hazard.
-The 'likelihood' and 'impact' of each hazard is assigned using the numerical rating systems given in Table 5-2 and Table 5-3, respectively.
-The level of uncertainty for each hazard was also scored via the criteria in Table 5-4.
+The 'likelihood' and 'impact' of each hazard is assigned using the numerical rating systems given in Table 5-3 and Table 5-4, respectively.
+The level of uncertainty for each hazard was also scored via the criteria in Table 5-5.
 In keeping with accepted conservative risk management principals, the worst case 'likelihood' and 'impact' was assumed for hazards with a high level of uncertainty.

-Table 5-2 Criteria for Assessment - Likelihood
+Table 5-3 Criteria for Assessment - Likelihood